 - Movement and flexibility keeps your joints limber.
-If we stay sedentary, daily activities become harder to do and cause stiffness in our joints.
+If we stay sedentary, our joints become stiff and daily activities become more difficult.

 - Bearing weight is important for bone health.
 Things like lifting weights, even light weights, dancing, climbing stairs, and walking increases bone density which is important as we age.
-The denser our bones are, the less likely they’ll become brittle and break.
+The denser our bones are, the less likely they’ll become brittle.

-- Getting your heart pumping and blood flowing with aerobic exercises like swimming, biking, and cardio workouts are important for a strong, healthy heart.
+- Getting your heart pumping and blood flowing with exercises like swimming, biking, and walking are important for a strong, healthy heart.